The first law to pay attention to is ARPA (Archeological Resources Preservation Act).

 Whatever you are digging, if it is more than one hundred years old, you are breaking the ARPA law.
 The States don't care whether you are digging for bottles, coins, or picking up Indian arrowheads, to them your breaking the law.

-In addition to the above mentioned ARPA law, if you are treasure hunting in Missouri, you must be aware of another law, the National Historic Preservation Act.
+In addition to the above mentioned ARPA law, if you are metal detecting in Missouri, you must be aware of another law, the National Historic Preservation Act.
 (NHPA)

 A Word About Archaeologists and My TV Series